-This method is part of a 'behavioral approach' to teaching new skills.
+This method is part of a behavioral approach to teaching new skills.
 The same approach can be used for teaching the child many skills related to eating, such as using a spoon or drinking from a glass.
 To learn more about this approach, see Chapter 40, "Ways to Improve Learning and Behavior."

 IMPORTANT: Try to make mealtime a happy time.
 Remember that it takes time for any child to learn new skills, and that a child learns best when he plays.
 When any child first learns to eat for himself, he makes a mess.
 Be patient, help the child to become more skillful at eating, praise him when he does well, but at the same time let him enjoy himself and his food.
-Remember, even normal children often do not learn to eat cleanly and politely until they are 5 or 6 years old-or even older.

-A cover or 'bib' like this, of plastic or waterproof cloth, is a big help.
+Many children with and without disabilities do not learn to eat cleanly and politely until they are 5 or 6 years old-or even older.
+A cover or "bib" like this, of plastic or waterproof cloth, is a big help.
 The pocket at the bottom catches spilled food.

 While it is important not to push or hurry children too much in developing feeding skills, the opposite is also true.
-Often parents wait too long and do not expect enough from their disabled child.
-On the next page is a 'trick' that a rehabilitation worker uses to help parents awaken to the ability of their mentally slow child to learn new skills.
+Often parents wait too long and do not expect enough from their child with disabilities.
+On the next page see how a rehabilitation worker helps parents awaken to the ability of their child with cognitive delay to learn new skills.